 Before time, there was a seed that longed to be a tree.

-The void-seed refers to Önd in its simplest form, the Otherworld before it was Other, before time and space came to be.
+This seed refers to Önd in its simplest form, Önd unaware of itself, Önd before time and space came to be.
 It was infinite potential, imbued with every possibility.
-We symbolise the void as a nut or seed, as it is from this seed that the Tree of Life would grow.
+We symbolise this original alpha state as a nut or seed, as it is from this seed that the Tree of Life would grow.

 The void stirred, and infinite potential found bold expression in the form of stark opposition.
 And so it was that the primal forces of Ice and Fire manifested within the void.

-The Fire Domain: the ancients called it Muspelheim, the home of elemental Fire; the inferno; roaring, billowing, relentless flame.
+The Fire Domain: the ancients called it Muspelheim, the home of elemental Fire; a roaring inferno of billowing, relentless flame.

 The empty space between these domains was named Ginnungagap.
 It is described as being like a wide open mouth from which Önd flows like breath.
 All things are derived from that breath.